Don't Trust ChatGPT when Your Question is not in English: A Study of Multilingual Abilities and Types of LLMs: Methods

-Even though the final results of task T may be consistent across different languages, it is still important to determine the type of bilingualism that the network is most similar to.
-This is crucial for individuals who use LLMs for multilingual tasks, as it can impact the way task results are generated.
-For example, a network similar to subordinate bilingualism would perform tasks in a translation fashion rather than relying on the network's representation of that specific task and language (coordinate/compound).
-This can affect the quality and consistency of the results.
+One of the goals of our work is to understand what the consistency of LLM output across languages tells us about the model, and to determine the type of bilingualism an LLM exhibits.
+This is crucial for individuals who use LLMs for multilingual tasks, as it can impact the way task results are generated, and affect the quality and consistency of the results.
+For example, a network exhibiting subordinate bilingualism would produce output that appears to be the result of translation, rather than resembling text generated by a native speaker of the output language.

-To quantitatively measure how reasoning is performed, we propose a back-translation based prompting method, as illustrated in part (b) of Figure \ref{fig:method}.
-Given an instance $t$ in task T, we perform translation-based prompting separately in language A and language B, as described in Section [reference].
-After obtaining the response, we use another designed prompt $u$ and corresponding $\tilde{u}$ (e.g. Explain how you obtain this result) in language A and language B, respectively, to capture the reasoning process behind the obtained response.
-We denote the explanation for obtaining the response in each language as $l$ and $\tilde{l}$, respectively.
-We then apply back-translation on $\tilde{l}$ from language B back to language A and compute the pairwise N-gram difference with $l$.
+To quantitatively measure how reasoning is performed, we propose a prompting method based on back-translation, as illustrated in Figure~\ref{fig:method}b.
+Similar to prompt translation (Section~\ref{sec:tp}), we begin by translating the instance to the target language, and prompting the LLM to produce a response in that language.
+After obtaining output from the LLM, regardless of the language, we further prompt the LLM to generate an explanation for its output (e.g., {\em``Explain how you obtain this result''}); and then translate the output of the LLM back to the original language.
+We then compare the explanation given in the source language to the explanation back-translated from the target language.

 If the LLM is performing translation-based reasoning, the reasoning process is conducted in one language and then translated into another.
-Since the language model's internal reasoning process can be partially observed through the output explanation (Chain of Thought prompting), back-translating such explanations to the same language allows us to compare the internal reasoning differences.
-High N-gram-based overlapping indicates homogeneity in using the same internal network to perform the task in both language A and language B. On the other hand, dissimilarity in the internal network during the reasoning process is indicated by a lower N-gram-based overlapping.
+Since the internal reasoning of the LLM can be partially observed through the output explanation, back-translating such explanations into the source language allows us to compare the internal reasoning used to solve the problem in each language.
+High similarity of explanations should indicate homogeneity in using the same internal reasoning process to perform the task in both languages.
+On the other hand, dissimilarity in the reasoning process across languages should be reflected in a lower explanation similarity.